-Develop independent research skills of graduates
+Develop graduates' independent research skills

 Degree programmes gaining accredited status will bestow independent research capabilities upon their graduates.
-A period of practice will allow the student to apply the knowledge and learning gained in their academic training while carrying out their own supervised research in an active research environment.
-The research will be related to, and draw on, the theoretical knowledge and skills already acquired during the degree programme.
+A period of practice will allow the student to apply the knowledge and learning gained in their earlier academic training while carrying out their own supervised research in an active research environment.
+The research will be related to, and draw on, the theoretical knowledge and skills already acquired.
 During this period, students will become fully integrated into the research environment and become more independent thinkers.